Andrew-TechMaster/Andrew-UWBootcamp-Challenge-04-Web-APIs-Code-Quiz/README.md

 >
 > * Local Storage to store the data

 > **Note**: There is another js file called "questionCollectionObj.js", you can place your own questions set here.
-Remeber the to follow the format.
+Remeber follow the format.
 >